csaf-poc/csaf_distribution/docs/csaf_aggregator.md

 Once the config is good, you can run the aggregator periodically in two modes: full and interim.

-Here is a complete example using `cron` on Ubuntu: After placing the config file in `/etc/csaf_aggregator.toml` and making sure its permissions only allow the user `www-data` to read it:
+Here is a complete example using `cron` on Ubuntu.
+After placing the config file in `/etc/csaf_aggregator.toml` and making sure its permissions only allow the user `www-data` to read it: